gokhanercan/arxiv-style/README.md

 Very simple fork of the repository https://github.com/kourgeorge/arxiv-style.

 With the following differences:
-1. Fixes \citep and \citet usages.
+1. Fixed \citep and \citet usages.
-2. Updated to rounded citep biography style (Kour and Saabne, 2014b) instead of numbered [1].
+2. Updated to rounded biography style (Kour and Saabne, 2014b) instead of numbered one [1].
 3. Removed manual bibliography sections.

 ## Description: